onaio/help/faqs/_posts/2015-05-14-uploading-xlsforms.md

 The add form modal will open, and you can select the method of adding your form.
 There are three ways to add XLSForms to a project on Ona:

-1. Upload an XLSForm from your computer;
+1. Upload an XLSForm from your computer
-1. From an Enternal XLSForm URL;
+1. From an Enternal XLSForm URL
 1. Via Dropbox

 #### Upload an XLSForm from your computer